 Section 2: The proposer and members directly affected by such proposal shall be notified in writing of the time and place the proposal shall be reviewed not less than seven (7) days in advance.

 Section 3: The proposer and any other persons may attend this meeting to make presentations, answer questions, and offer comments on the proposal.

 Section 4: The association shall submit recommendations and dissenting views of the relevant meetings to the proponent, other affected parties, and the City of Bend.

 ARTICLE 12: PRIVACY POLICIES

-The neighborhood association shall not discriminate against individuals or groups on the basis of race, religion, color, gender, sexual orientation, familial status, age, disability, national origin, income, or political affiliation in any of its policies, recommendations or actions.
+The Neighborhood Association shall not discriminate against individuals or groups on the basis of race, religion, color, gender, sexual orientation, family status, age, disability, national origin, income, or political affiliation in any of its policies, recommendations or actions.

 All amendments to these bylaws must be proposed in writing and submitted to members along with notification fourteen (14) days in advance for the general or special meeting to consider and vote on their adoption.
 Adoption of any amendments to these bylaws shall require a two-thirds (2/3) vote of the members present at this meeting.